-After a week of marking Task 2 essays where candidates kept referring to articles they had (or maybe hadn’t?!) read, I posted this piece of advice on Instagram (see picture below).
+After a week of marking Task 2 essays where candidates kept referring to fake articles they had made up (invented), I posted this piece of advice on Instagram.

-I wanted to keep it short and sweet, so I didn’t really explain my reasons for giving this advice.
+I wanted to keep it short and sweet, so I didn’t explain my reasons for this advice.

-Then one of my lovely learners asked me this very sensible question:
+Then one of my followers asked me this very sensible question:

 ‘You say it seems unreliable if the article says the name or date of some research.
 But why does the information WITHOUT references sound more trustworthy?’